firatdemircan/demosecurity3.0/README.md

 -username = firat.demircan
 -password = 123456

-with this you can get a token right away and test endpoint.
+with this you can get a token right away and test endpoints.